JaycePitman/Summarizer/README.md

 # Summarizer
-A tool using OpenAI to summarize pdf documents.
+A tool using OpenAI and LangChain to summarize pdf documents.